zhaohuabing/envoy-gateway-as-ambient-waypoint/README.md

 Some key points:

 - The gatewayClassName is set to `eg` to use the Envoy Gateway as the controller to deploy the waypoint proxy.
-- Since the waypoint proxy deployed by Envoy Gateway does not handle HBONE, a label `istio.io/dataplane-mode: ambient` is added to the Gateway resource to indicat the Ztunnel to intercept the inbound and outbound traffic and handle HBONE for the waypoint proxy, which is also known as the "Sandwitch mode".
+- Since the waypoint proxy deployed by Envoy Gateway does not handle HBONE, a label `istio.io/dataplane-mode: ambient` is added to the Gateway resource to indicat that the Ztunnel needs to intercept the inbound and outbound traffic and handle HBONE for the waypoint proxy, which is also known as the "sandwich mode".
 - A label `istio.io/use-waypoint: eg-waypoint` is added to the Backend service to indicate that the service should use the `eg-waypoint` waypoint proxy.

 ```bash